Shelli B. Fowler, Ph.D.

 - Have learning goals that are suited to an interdisciplinary program of study

-Students apply for nontraditional, individualized and interdisciplinary courses of study by designing their own curricula in consultation with the B.I.S. adviser.
-The B.I.S. program and faculty advisers work closely with students to develop an appropriate curricular program and provide guidance on the application process.
+Students interested in the Bachelor of Interdisciplinary Studies design their own curricula in consultation with the B.I.S. adviser.
+The B.I.S. adviser and faculty work closely with students to develop an appropriate curricular program and provide guidance on the application process.
 Each student’s plan must define a specific focus area that combines two or more areas of study and define their educational goals by designing their interdisciplinary curricula from a variety of course offerings.

 Individualized program requirements

 Six credit hours: UNIV 111, UNIV 112 – This two-semester sequence is required of all first-year students and provides the foundation of the Core Education Program.
 Students begin their Core shared experiences through the summer reading program with follow-through in the FI sequence as they engage in similar assignments and projects both in and out of class.

 Three credit hours: a research and academic writing course that emphasizes academic argument, information retrieval, analysis and documentation.
 UNIV 200 may be used to fill this requirement or an equivalent course designed by the department/school.

 - Quantitative literacy